Kiran Nazish: Daniel Pearl fellow

-Threats and exile from Pakistan

-While investigating a story involving the influence of intelligence agencies on democratic institutions in Pakistan, Nazish received death threats and was forced to drop the story.
-In the wake of the threats, Nazish lived in self-exile for years.
-She was vocal about the threats women journalists faced during the time, and the impunity that the culprits enjoy.
-A 2017 study chronicled the many ways that women journalists had been surveilled and monitored, leading to self-censorship, documenting her experiences and exile.

-The Coalition For Women In Journalism
+Coalition For Women In Journalism

-As founding director of The Coalition For Women In Journalism, Nazish pioneered the first global mentorship program for mid-career women journalists.
+Nazish is founding director of the Coalition For Women In Journalism, which pioneered the first global mentorship program for mid-career women journalists.
 The organization emphasizes the safety, wellbeing and growth of women journalists.
 The organization launched in 2017 and worked as a pro-bono organization.
 In 2019, The Coalition For Women In Journalism received funding support from Craig Newmark Philanthropies.
 The organization initiated its advocacy, including documentation of the threats and abuse that women journalists face globally.
 The Coalition established a network in several countries, each including local mentors, who offer guidance to CFWIJ Fellows in their respective local language.
 Nazish sought to address gaps she saw in the industry and threats that women journalists face.
 "In a precarious and largely misogynist environment, female journalists feel stressed, stuck and often tired," she said in an interview.
 Nazish spoke at length about issues that women journalists face across the globe, and produced a research article for Women's Media Center on how women journalists work in Mexico.

+Women Press Freedom, originally called the Press Freedom Initiative, was launched by Nazish and her colleagues at the Coalition For Women in Journalism.
+It aims to document "every single attack, threat, or violation of press freedom" experiences by women journalists and LGBTQ journalists.

 Academia

 Nazish is the Stanley Knowles Distinguished Professor for 2019-2020 and is teaching journalism to undergraduate students at Brandon University.
 She taught courses such as Covering Conflict and International Journalism at the O.P.
 Jindal Global University in Delhi, India.
 She initiated journalism training programs and fellowships through her initiative at the Lahore University of Management Sciences (LUMS).

+In 2026, Nazish endorsed Avi Lewis in that year's federal NDP leadership race.

+Personal life

+While investigating a story involving the influence of intelligence agencies on democratic institutions in Pakistan, Nazish received death threats and was forced to drop the story.
+In the wake of the threats, Nazish lived in self-exile for years.
+She was vocal about the threats women journalists faced during the time, and the impunity that the culprits enjoy.

 Recognition

 Nazish received an Agahi Award in 2013 for best reporting for her story on internally displaced children in Dawn and was nominated for other pieces during 2012.
-Her work was on the Foreign Policy AfPak Channels’ Top 10 of 2012.
+Her work was on the Foreign Policy AfPak Channels' Top 10 of 2012.
 Her interview with Pakistani politician (and Prime Minister elect in 2018) Imran Khan made the list.
 It was the year's fifth most read piece.

 In 2019, Splice Watch featured her on their People to Watch list for 2019.